git-pok/software-engineer/unit49-data-structures-and-algorithms/49-2-big-o-exercise/bigo-practice.md

 ## Part 3 - short answer
 Answer the following questions

 1. True or false: n^2 + n is O(n^2).
+True
 2. True or false: n^2 * n is O(n^3).
+True
 3. True or false: n^2 + n is O(n).
+False
 4. What’s the time complexity of the .indexOf array method?
+O(n)
 5. What’s the time complexity of the .includes array method?
+O(n)
 6. What’s the time complexity of the .forEach array method?
+O(n)
 7. What’s the time complexity of the .sort array method?
+O(n log n)
 8. What’s the time complexity of the .unshift array method?
+O(n)
 9. What’s the time complexity of the .push array method?
+O(1)
 10. What’s the time complexity of the .splice array method?
+O(n)
 11. What’s the time complexity of the .pop array method?
+O(1)
 12. What’s the time complexity of the Object.keys() function?
+O(n)